BenrickSmit/GeneralCXXTemplate/README.md

 build_name contains the project name. build_version contains the project version number. build_cxx_standard contains the CXX standard used, it's default is 11

-Find the project [here](github.com/BenrickSmit/GeneralCXXTemplate), if you did not find this project on my github.
+Find the project [here](https://github.com/BenrickSmit/GeneralCXXTemplate), if you did not find this project on my github.

 # Features
 This states the current features provided by the program

-# Future Enchancements
+# Future Changes
 This gives information on the future changes that are likely to be implemented.

 # How to Run